-Applying for private scholarships can be time-consuming, but because of the wide variety of available awards most students are successful in securing some level of funding.
+Applying for external scholarships can be time-consuming but because of the wide variety of available awards many diligent applicants are successful in securing some funding.
+If you are successful, be sure to send a copy of the award email with your NSHE ID to firstname.lastname@example.org as early as possible.
 In order to be successful, start your search as early as possible and search often.
 Do not pay for any financial aid or scholarship applications or search services; all scholarship applications are free.

 The links below are to 3rd party web sites, if you experience issues accessing the content, please notify the agency directly as well as email@example.com (Please include a copy of the specific web link with issues).

 A listing of external and community scholarships reviewed by our office with those frequently awarded to our students near the top.
 Many of our students receive scholarships administered by Scholarship AMERICA so please check their scholarship offerings and apply!